Relintai/pandemonium_engine_docs/03_usage/13_platform/javascript/01_customizing_html5_shell.md

 The following optional placeholders will enable some extra features in your custom HTML template.

 - `$PANDEMONIUM_PROJECT_NAME`:
   The project name as defined in the Project Settings.
-It is a good idea to use it as a `<title )` in your template.
+It is a good idea to use it as a `&lt;title&gt;` in your template.

 - `$PANDEMONIUM_HEAD_INCLUDE`:
-  A custom string to include in the HTML document just before the end of the `<head )` tag.
+  A custom string to include in the HTML document just before the end of the `&lt;head&gt;` tag.
 It is customized in the export options under the *Html / Head Include* section.
 While you fully control the HTML page you create, this variable can be useful for configuring parts of the HTML `head` element from the Pandemonium Editor, e.g. for different Web export presets.